MR-Addict/ghpages-fileserver/README.md

 ## 1. Description

-A simple file server which runs on github pages.
+A simple file server running on github pages.

 Remember, this project is only for experiment, do not abuse github pages server.
 Github already has offerred us many free services!

-And do not put too big files in your folder, otherwise it will take a long time to load!
+And do not put too big files in your folder too, otherwise it will take a long time to load!

 ## 2. How to Use